MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 ## Exercise 3.1

-The first exercise is to process the following command, this command is structured in a dictionary and to use
+The first exercise is to process the following command, this command is structured in a dictionary and to use.

 ```python
 command = {